 Officially, the Menopause is the time in someone’s life when they stop having periods for at least a year and can no longer get pregnant.
 It can affect a person’s physical and emotional health, leaving them with long-term struggles.
 Yet, it is often spoken about in hushed tones.
 Without a proper conversation and an increase … Continue reading

 October 9th -15th plays host to baby loss awareness week.
-Our whole team here at The Surrey Park Clinic would like to take this opportunity to talk about the importance of supporting those affected by stillbirth and any other devastating event early in an infant’s life.
+Our whole team here at Surrey Park Women’s Clinic would like to take this opportunity to talk about the importance of supporting those affected by stillbirth and any other devastating event early in an infant’s life.
 This includes parents who have lost a child, as … Continue reading